 The Group has both translational and transactional currency exposures.
 Translational exposures arise on the consolidation of the US overseas subsidiary results into GBP.
 The largest translational exposures during the year were to the US Dollar.
 Translational exposures are not hedged.
-During the year, currency translation effects resulted in revenue being £1.0 million higher, gross margin being £0.2m higher and Adjusted EBITDA £34k higher than they would have been if calculated using prior year exchange rates.
+During the year, currency translation effects resulted in revenue being £115k lower, gross margin being £20k lower and the Adjusted EBITDA loss £30k lower than they would have been if calculated using prior year exchange rates.

 Transactional exposures arise where the currency of sale or purchase invoices differs from the functional currency in which each company prepares its local accounts.
-The transactional exposures include situations where foreign currency denominated trade receivables, trade payables and cash balances are held.
-Transactional foreign exchange gains of £0.2m (2022: £6k gain) were included in administrative expenses.
+The transactional exposures include situations where foreign currency-denominated trade receivables, trade payables and cash balances are held.
+Transactional foreign exchange losses of £0.1 million (2023: £0.2 million gain) were included in administrative expenses.
 The Group maintains non-GBP cash balances to meet short-term operational requirements.